csound-flossmanual/csound-floss/book/02-y-live-audio.md

-To process audio from an external source (for example a microphone), use the [inch](http://csound.github.io/docs/manual/html/inch.html) opcode to access any of the inputs of your audio input device.
-For the output, [outch](http://csound.github.io/docs/manual/html/outch.html) gives you all necessary flexibility.
+To process audio from an external source (for example a microphone), use the [inch](http://csound.github.io/docs/manual/html/inch.html) &nbsp;opcode to access any of the inputs of your audio input device.
+For the output,&nbsp;
+[outch](http://csound.github.io/docs/manual/html/outch.html)
+&nbsp;gives you all necessary flexibility.
 The following example takes a live audio input and transforms its sound using ring modulation.
 The Csound Console should output five times per second the input amplitude level.